AdaCore/learn/content/courses/advanced-ada/chapters/strings.rst

 .. admonition:: Historically

     Since Ada 2022, the :ada:`'Image` attribute is available for all types.
-    Prior to this version of the language, it was only available for scalars types.
+    Prior to this version of the language, it was only available for scalar types.
 (For other kind of types, programmers had to use the :ada:`'Image` attribute for each component of a record, for example.)